gauti038/taskmanager/README.md

 4. The dockerfiles first use maven image (large in size) and does a maven build.
 The jar is then copied onto a light-weight java alpine docker image
 5. The disadvantage of this method is - it takes too much time to build (15+ mins)
 6. Once the containers start, open http://localhost:8080 for the web application
-7. Open [Weavescope](http://localhost:4040/#!/state/{%22pinnedMetricType%22:%22Memory%22,%22topologyId%22:%22containers%22}) for weavescope (an advanced realtime container interations UI)
+7. Open [Weavescope](http://localhost:4040/#!/state/{%22pinnedMetricType%22:%22Memory%22,%22topologyId%22:%22containers%22}) for an advanced realtime container interations UI.
 8. dependencies are set to each of the containers

 Weave scope is a beautiful UI which shows live interactions between pods.